d00616/RFduino/README.md

 ### Define you own board layout

 nRF51duino comes with predifinions for an PCA10000 Board.
-You can create your own "board.h" file in your Sketch to override settings.
+You can create your own "custom_board.h" file in your Sketch to override settings.